Donnie Yen: Personal life

-Yen met his first wife and Hong Kong advertising executive, Leung Zing-ci (梁靜慈), in 1990.
-The couple began dating in 1990.
+Yen met his first wife, Hong Kong advertising executive Leung Zing-ci (梁靜慈), in 1990.
+They began dating in 1990.
 After three years of dating, they married secretly in the United States in November 1993.
 The marriage ended in less than a year.
-After their divorce was finalized, Leung realized that she was pregnant with their son, Jeff, who was born in 1995.
+After their divorce was finalized, Leung realized that she was pregnant with their son, who was born in 1995.

-Yen later married former beauty queen Cissy Wang after three months of dating in 2003.
-The couple have two children, Jasmine and James.
+Yen married former beauty queen Cissy Wang after three months of dating in 2003.
+The couple have two children.

-Yen has stated that he is a big fan of the MMA organization Ultimate Fighting Championship and has watched almost every UFC event available.
-In various interviews, he has mentioned that he would have loved to compete in the Ultimate Fighting Championship if he did not have a recurring shoulder injury.
+Yen became a US citizen in 1974 but renounced it in 2010 to become a Hong Kong citizen again.

 Philanthropic work

-In 2012, Donnie Yen and his wife Cissy Wang co-founded Go.Asia, an online charity platform encouraging people to participate in charity work and serve local communities.
+In 2012, Yen and his wife Cissy co-founded Go.Asia, an online charity platform encouraging people to participate in charity work and serve local communities.

-In October 2014, Donnie Yen was invited to be a guest speaker in front of a crowd of 20,000 youths for WE Day Vancouver, where he spoke about the hardships he faced growing up and how he overcame difficulties to become the reigning martial arts star.
+In October 2014, Yen was invited to be a guest speaker in front of a crowd of 20,000 youths for We Day Vancouver, where he spoke about the hardships he faced growing up and how he overcame difficulties.

 In 2015, Yen visited refugee camps in Thailand, bringing donations and gifts for the refugees.
-Yen is also an ambassador for the international charity Save the Children.
+Yen is an ambassador for the international charity Save the Children.

 In December 2015, Yen established a charitable fund, Yen's Honour Protection Fund, with the purpose of empowering celebrities to use the law to defend their honor and reputation.
 Yen said the fund "[seeks] to assist and render help to everyone who needs it, most importantly to heal and repair the hearts and dignities which have been affected."
 This fund was established after Yen won a lawsuit against Geng Weiguo (AKA Tan Bing), who defamed Yen and hired netizens to threaten Yen's family.